-SA Objective English San Objective Representation of the Control o Supporting Information Residual Score Timing Uncertainty Water quality & resource Relevant CS Polic Given the previously undeveloped status of the site, the proposed development would be expected to lead to a net increase in water consumption in relation to existing levels.
+SA Opjective Score Supporting Information Residual Score Timing Uncertainty Water quality & resource Relevant C Given the previously undeveloped status of the site, the proposed development would be expected to lead to a net increase in water consumption in relation to existing levels.
 Policy CS9 would help to limit this to some extent, but a net increase cannot be ruled out.
 However, given the scale of development (i.e. <50 homes), a negligible score is considered to be appropriate.
-CS6: Green Infrastructure; CS9: Water Management 16 Land resource Relevant D H6 O Relevant C Key reasons: S Policies 1: Design Requirements for New Build Housing Developments is a small (<0.4ha) greenfield site and so, although previously undeveloped, it would be expected nave no discernible effect on the land resource Objective.
-6: Green Infrastructure; CS13: Housing Mix, Density and Standards 36: Controlling Pollution and Contamination, DM1: Design Requirements for New Build Housing Developments 17 Limit and adapt to climate change H6 O Key reasons: The site is in Flood Zone 1.
+CS6: Green Infrastructure; CS9: Water Management 16 Land resource Relevant D H6 O Relevant C Key reasons: S Policies DM1: Design Requirements for New Build Housing Developments H6 is a small (<0.4ha) greenfield site and so, although previously undeveloped, it would be expected to have no discernible effect on the land resource Objective.
+CS6: Green Infrastructure; CS13: Housing Mix, Density and Standards DM36: Controlling Pollution and Contamination, DM1: Design Requirements for New Build Housing Developments H6 O LT M 17 Limit and adapt to climate change H6 O Key reasons: The site is in Flood Zone 1.
 As a previously undeveloped site the construction and occupation of new homes at this location would be expected to lead to a minor but net increase in GHG emissions, predominantly due to the energy consumption and private travel associated with residents.
 Policies CS5, CS6 and CS10 would help to mitigate this to some extent, but a net increase in GHG emissions or the carbon footprint of the site in relation to existing levels cannot be ruled out.
 However, given the scale of development (i.e. <50 homes), a negligible score is considered to be appropriate.
-H6 O LT M levant CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS9: Water Management; CS10: Sustainable Design and Low Carl Energy Levant DM Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments oon 18 Air quality H6 O Key reasons: As the site is a previously undeveloped site, the construction and occupation of new homes at this location would be expected to lead to a minor but net increase in emissions to air, predominantly due to the energy consumption and private travel associated with residents.
+H6 O LT M Relevant C CS5: Connectivity; CS6: Green Infrastructure; CS9: Water Management; CS10: Sustainable Design and Low Carl Energy DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments bon 18 Air quality H6 O Key reasons: As the site is a previously undeveloped site, the construction and occupation of new homes at this location would be expected to lead to a minor but net increase in emissions to air, predominantly due to the energy consumption and private travel associated with residents.
 Policies CS5, CS6 and CS10 would help to mitigate this to some extent, but a net increase in emissions to air in relation to existing levels cannot be ruled out.
 Given the scale of development (i.e. <50 homes), a negligible score is considered to be appropriate.
-H6 O LT М relevant CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS10: Sustainable Design and Low Carbon Energy DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments, DM36: Controlling Pollution 19 Energy H6 O Key reasons: Contamination As the site is a previously undeveloped site, the construction and occupation of new homes at this location would be expected to lead to a minor but net increase in energy consumption, predominantly due to the energy consumption associated with residents.
-Policy CS10 would help to e is a previously undeveloped site, the construction and occupation of new homes at this vould be expected to lead to a minor but net increase in energy consumption,
+H6 O LT M Relevant CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS10: Sustainable Design and Low Carbon Energy DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments, DM36: Controlling Pollution ion and 19 Energy H6 O Key reasons: Contamination As the site is a previously undeveloped site, the construction and occupation of new homes at this location would be expected to lead to a minor but net increase in energy consumption, predominantly due to the energy consumption associated with residents.
+Policy CS10 would help to H6 O LT M